Configure XCom backend for a Remote Execution Agent

 This feature is only available for Airflow 3.x Deployments.

 XCom (cross-communication) enables you to move data between tasks, or cross communicate between tasks in Airflow.
-By default, Airflow uses the metadata database to store XComs, but you can configure a custom XCom backend.
-Because the Airflow metadata database exists in the Astro Orchestration Plane, not in the Execution Plane with the Remote Execution Agent, you must configure a custom XCom Backend to make optimal use of them in your environment.
+By default, Airflow uses the metadata database to store XComs and you can configure a custom XCom backend for storing XComs elsewhere.
+When using Remote Execution, configuring a custom XCom backend is required because the Airflow metadata database exists in the Astro Orchestration Plane, not in the Execution Plane where the Remote Execution Agents live.

 This procedure describes how to set up the XCom Backend in the Remote Execution Agent components.